Sila-Money/sila-sdk-csharp/README.md

 # .Net SDK

-For using this SDK you will need to use .Net framework 4.6.1 or later.
+For using this SDK you will need to use .NET Framework 4.6.1 or later.
+You can also use .NET Core 2.1 or 3.1

 # Usage